About Our School…………………

 At our local level the concept of 'church school' is a very real one in which St Anne's Church takes its responsibilities to our children very seriously.
 There are many practical links between Church and school, indeed members of the school staff and retired teachers from St Anne's worship in the Church.
 Other members of the staff also worship at their own local parish churches.
 The school is occasionally involved in family services on Sunday and a number of our children are members of the Cubs, Brownies, Scouts, Guides and Light Club.

 Our children and parents are always invited to be involved with the various Church events and 'fairs'.
-The priest in charge, Rev Dave Gough and Rev Richard Hanford, come into school on a weekly basis to lead collective worship and the school attends Church.
-Rachel Hanford, Youth Worker, and Rachel Baxter, Family and Children's Worker, are also regular visitors to school to work with groups of children.
+The priest in charge, Rev Dave Gough comes into school on a weekly basis to lead collective worship and the school attends Church.
+Selina Archer, Youth Worker, and Claire Bishop, Family and Children's Worker, are also regular visitors to school to work with groups of children.

 On a spiritual level we in school are aware of the prayers said and the sincere love and care that members of the church have for our children.